allapps2/shortcuts/README.md

 # shortcuts

-Console tool to call sets of commands using short aliases.
+Console tool to call sets of commands using short aliases - like a Makefile, but in PHP.

 A distinctive feature is that it is configured entirely in **PHP**, which gives you **code-completion**, **find usages**, access to your application's **constants**,